pwendelboe/WinREPL/README.md

 WinREPL is a debugger (parent process) that hollows out a copy of itself (child process).

 1. Parent process retrieves input from the user
-2. Machine code is generated with the Keystone library
+2. Machine code is generated with the ASMTK library
 3. Resulting bytes are written to a child process thread context
 4. Child process thread is resumed
 5. Parent process polls for debug events

 ### Commands
 Multiple assembly mnemonics can be executed on a single line by separating with semi-colons.
-Refer to Keystone Engine documentation for  other syntactic sugar.
+Refer to ASMTK documentation for  other syntactic sugar.

 Besides being a raw assembler, there are a few extra commands.